itsdoddsy/SiegeOCR/readme.md

 Using OpenCV to view our screen, we check that what is displayed matches our comparison data - in the case of SiegeOCR, we check if what is displayed matches [the timer that is displayed when a bomb is being defused.](timer.png)
 We calculate the difference between the images using SSIM (Structural Similarity Index), and from this we get a score.

 Also, yes, I know.
-OCR isn't used at all in this program.
+OCR isn't used at all in this program (yet).
 It just sounded super catchy.

 ## Installation
 It's recommended to create a virtual environment for this program.